K0F/K0F/README.md

 Moving signals through vectors, pixels, and audio buffers for over two decades.

 I build what I need to exist.
-Hard to hire, self-fueled.
+I am agnostic, hard to hire, self-fueled and aware of others.

 ---